VJithendra/Diabetes-Prediction-using-ML-Algorithms/README.md

 # Libraries used are:

-**1.numpy - for mathematical calculations
+* numpy - for mathematical calculations

-**2.matplotlib - for visualisation
+* matplotlib - for visualisation

-**3.pandas - for reading csv files
+* pandas - for reading csv files

-**4.tkinter - for creating a user interface
+* tkinter - for creating a user interface